samo-L-B/settings-dotfiles/README.md

 ## Keyboard Configuration

 🎹 The ultimate goal of taking control via **1 key to go/be mentally**.
 It can be applied to any computer and/or mobile device.
-At the moment we focus on a laptop as well as a mobile device.

 ### **alt-1**: *search*
 - Google/Gemini